 Mountain biking and horseback riding

-Picnic tables in the forest make Gorges State Park a great spot for lunch or dinner after an exhilarating hike.
 Some of the picnic tables are wheelchair accessible.
 Gorges State Park is a carry-in / carry-out facility.
 Recycling containers are located throughout the park.
+Find covered picnic tables on the back side of the Visitor Center.
+Also find two picnic shelters.

 Gorges State Park is located in Transylvania County and joins the North Carolina/South Carolina state line.
 The park is approximately 55 miles southwest of Asheville (1.5 hours driving time).
-From Asheville, reach the park from I-26, taking exit 40 onto NC 280 and traveling west toward Brevard.
+From Asheville, reach the park from I-26, taking exit 40 onto NC 281 and traveling west toward Brevard.
 Turn west on US 64 and travel toward Sapphire.
-To reach the Grassy Ridge Access (west side of the park), turn south on NC 281 in Sapphire; the western park entrance is .7 miles on the left.
-To reach the Frozen Creek Access (east side of the park), turn left onto Frozen Creek Road, which is approximately two miles past NC 178.
+To reach the Grassy Ridge Access (west side of the park with Visitor Center), turn south on NC 281 in Sapphire.
+It's 7/10 of a mile to the entrance.
+To reach the Frozen Creek Access (east side of the park), turn left onto Frozen Creek Road from US 64 about two miles past US Highway 178.

 Open every day 7 AM until midnight.
 Visitor center is open 8-5 daily.
 Closed Christmas Day.
 Phone: 828-966-9099